electron/electron/docs/api/structures/jump-list-item.md

   Jump List, which can be an arbitrary resource file that contains an icon (e.g. `.ico`, `.exe`, `.dll`).
 You can usually specify `process.execPath` to show the program icon.
-* `iconIndex` Integer - The index of the icon in the resource file.
+* `iconIndex` Number - The index of the icon in the resource file.
 If a resource file contains multiple icons this value can be used to specify the zero-based index of the icon that should be displayed for this task.
 If a resource file contains only one icon, this property should be set to zero.